Appeon/SnapObjects-Asp.NetCore-Example/README.md

 ##### Project Structure

-The project contains an ASP.NET Core Web Application project. it is implemented using [Razor Pages](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-2.2&tabs=visual-studio).
+The project contains an ASP.NET Core Web Application project.
+It is implemented using [Razor Pages](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-2.2&tabs=visual-studio).

 The project is structured as follows.